tarebyte/cwdg-setup/README.md

 ###Installing

-Open your terminal inside this directory:
+Open the directory of the project:

     cd cwdg-setup

-Then Run:
+Then run:

     chmod +x install
     ./install